mikeysoar/project-1/README.md

 Challenge: Group project 1 using Web APIs

 ## Introduction
-Working as a team we created an app where users can choose their music playlist based of their mood or artist of their choosing.
+Working as a team we created an app where users can find songs made by certain artist and create random music stories.

 --